okuvshynov/b63/README.md

 [DONE] basic                         : time : 71.967727 per iteration
 ```

 The way to interpret it is: 'with_suspend' is equivalent in 'non-suspended' time, thus the time/iteration is very close.
 However, the suspended activity takes a while, so we had to run fewer iterations overall.
+There's a set of counters already built:

 ### Linux perf_events ("lpe:...")
 The acronym used is 'lpe'.